William Duane (journalist)

-William Duane (May 12, 1760 – November 24, 1835) was an Irish-American republican and democrat who, as a journalist and writer, was active on four continents.
+William Duane (12 May 1760 – 24 November 1835) was an American journalist, publisher, author and political activist of Irish descent who was active on four continents.

-After working for radical Whig newspapers in Ireland and in London, he managed two titles of his own in East India Company administered Bengal.
+After working for radical Whig newspapers in Ireland and in London, Duane managed two titles of his own in the Bengal Presidency of the British East India Company.
 Both were closed down for seditious content and in 1794 he was deported by order of the Governor General.
 Back in London, he edited The Telegraph as an active member of the city's federation of democratic clubs, the London Corresponding Society.
 In advance of the society's suppression, in 1796 he returned to North America which he had first left as a child.

 As editor of the Philadelphia Aurora, Duane became a leading publicist for Thomas Jefferson's Democratic-Republican opposition as well as for a community United Irish émigrés with whom he protested the Alien and Sedition Acts.
-In response, the Federalist press accused Duane of advancing principles of interracial democracy in a conspiracy with the French to divide the American union During the War of 1812, citing the dangers of Britain exploiting division over slavery, Duane was himself temporise on a commitment to natural and universal rights.
+In response, the Federalist press accused Duane of advancing principles of interracial democracy in a conspiracy with the French to divide the American Union.
+Duane, however, failed to maintain an abolitionist stance when, in the War of 1812, British forces pursued a policy of recruiting fugitive American slaves.

 Finding limited favour with the Jefferson administration in Washington, Duane split the Democratic-Republican coalition in Pennsylvania by pressing reforms to hold the state judiciary and state legislature to greater popular account.
 In his later years, Duane joined war hero Andrew Jackson and the Democratic Party in their opposition to concentrating control of public credit in a central bank.
-He also travelled in, and reported from, South America where he was recognised by his hosts for his support in their wars of independence.
+He also travelled in and reported from, South America where he was recognised by his hosts for his support in their wars of independence.

 Early life

 Duane was born in St. John's, Newfoundland to a Catholic Irish couple, Anastasia (née Sarsfield) and John Duane.
 Shortly afterward the family moved south to Lake Champlain, New York where in 1765, his father, a farmer and surveyor, died: killed, according to later family lore, in an attack by Indians.
 After some years in Philadelphia and Baltimore, his mother brought him to Ireland, accepting the protection of his paternal family in Clonmel.
-In 1779, his mother, who had intended him for the priesthood, disowned him when he married Catherine Corcorane, a Protestant.
+In 1779, his mother, who had intended him for the priesthood, disowned him when he married Catherine Corcoran, a Protestant.
 He found employment, apprenticing as a printer with a local paper, the Hibernian Advertiser, that supported the Volunteer movement for reform, and celebrated the American struggle for independence.